-A child between the ages of birth and 18 months.

-Linguistic competency The knowledge that enables staff to
+Linguistic competency

-communicate effectively with

-children and families.

-Mission statement A brief summary of the philosophy

-and goals of the program.

-Parent In this document the term parent is

-used broadly to mean not only the child's biological parents, but adult members of the child's family who have significant caregiving have significant caregiving responsibilities for the child.

-Parent-child interaction Mutual or reciprocal action or

-influence between a child and a
+Mission statement A brief summary of the philosophy and goals of the program.
+Parent In this document the term parent is used broadly to mean not only the child's biological parents, but adult members of the child's family who have significant caregiving responsibilities for the child.
+Parent-child interaction Mutual or reciprocal action or influence between a child and a parent.
+Preschooler A child between the ages of 36 months and 60 months, not eligible for kindergarten.
+Professional development plan A written course of action to improve and strengthen a staff member's ability to function effectively in their professional role and meet their responsibility to children and families.
+Toddler A child between the ages of 18 and 36 months.

-parent.

-Professional development plan A written course of action to

-improve and strengthen a staff member's ability to function

-effectively in their professional role

-and meet their responsibility to

-children and families.

-Toddler A child between the ages of 18 and

-36 months.